Qarabağ FK in European football: By club

-The following list details Qarabağ FK's all-time record against clubs they have met three or more times in European competition.
-The club and its country are given, as well as the number of games played (Pld), won by Qarabağ (W), drawn (D) and lost by Qarabağ (L), goals for Qarabağ (GF), goals against Qarabağ (GA) and Qarabağ 's goal difference (GD).
-Statistics are correct as of the 2016–17 season and include goals scored during extra time where applicable; in these games, the result given is the result at the end of extra time.
+The following list details Qarabağ FK's all-time record against clubs they have met one or more times in European competition.
+The club and its country are given, as well as the number of games played (Pld), won by Qarabağ (W), drawn (D) and lost by Qarabağ (L), goals for Qarabağ (GF), goals against Qarabağ (GA), Qarabağ 's goal difference (GD), and their win percentages.
+Statistics are correct as of the 2023–24 season and include goals scored during extra time where applicable; in these games, the result given is the result at the end of extra time.